DdragonMC/CIE-cement/README.md

 * CIÉ cement "bubble" car - orange livery
 * CIÉ Irish Cement bogie car

+It also adds a new custom cargo: cement.
+This is produced at the Oil refinery and transported to places like Harbour, City West and City South.

 # THIS MOD REQUIRES BOTH CUSTOM CAR LOADER AND CUSTOM CARGO TO WORK
 * Custom Car Loader: https://www.nexusmods.com/derailvalley/mods/324
 * Custom Cargo: https://www.nexusmods.com/derailvalley/mods/907